 Davis & Brown, receipt, March 17, 1815, archival image, Kaminski Handwriting Collection.
 Item can be found at AAS.

 While collected by others for its fine graphic in the upper-left corner, its leftward slanting type is one of the earlier examples I have seen.
 Notice that it is also one of seven typefaces on this receipt.
-Is this intentional?
-One must believe so, and its purpose points to the security of the receipt, as, upon closer inspection, on notices that the sellers, Davis & Brown, sell “Rich Jewelry and Silver Plate…[and] Watches,” among other items.
-The multitude of typefaces, both more common and less common, is an obstacle for the average person, including a forger.
-Reverse angle type is also used often on bank checks, for example, in the decades that follow, thus indicating it as an enduring obstacle for forgers, or, at least, comfort to the majority of clients.
+Are so many faces intentional or simply a result of efficiency and available type?
+One must believe that the backslant itself is chosen to highlight the sellers, the items “Rich Jewelry and Silver Plate…[and] Watches,” among other items sold by Davis & Brown.
+The multitude of typefaces and point variation, both more common and less common, may present an obstacle for the average printing shop, including a forger.
+Reverse angle type is not uncommon in bank checks, for example, in the decades that follow, thus indicating it could be an enduring obstacle for forgers, or, at least, comfort to the majority of clients.

-In the second edition, Bazeley uses the term “reversed hand” and says of it the following, on page 35 of his book: “The reversed hand contributes to an agreeable variety, in cards of compliment, invitations, and exhibitions of fanciful and ornamental penmanship.
+Bazeley describes the value of the typeface as a model for the women’s finest handwritten etiquette.
+He uses the term “reversed hand” and says of it the following, on page 35 of his book: “The reversed hand contributes to an agreeable variety, in cards of compliment, invitations, and exhibitions of fanciful and ornamental penmanship.
 It may be written by changing the position of the arm, or by reversing the position of the paper, from what is customary when writing the text hand.”
-By suggesting that this typeface be used as a writing script, Bazeley is in effect promoting it both as a new writing style and also as the first reversed angle writing script of which I am aware an author endorses in the United States.
+By suggesting that this typeface be used as a writing script, Bazeley is in effect promoting it both as a new writing style and also as the first reversed angle writing style of which I am aware an author endorses in the United States.
 (Please advise me when you find an earlier author.
 It is a curse to chase this detail.)
-It may be worth noting that this typeface, while among the earliest (or earliest?) of reversed angle script faces used in the United States, is by no means designed as one with the consistencies needed for fluid motion of the pen.
+It may be worth noting that this typeface, while among the earliest reversed-angle script faces used in the United States, is not designed to accommodate the fluid motion of the pen between all letters as actual penmanship scripts do.
+At best, it is calligraphic or decorative.